DataTable

 - Tags/Badges (when marking the entire row)

-The most common case is scroll bar showed at the bottom of the table.
+The most common case is a scroll bar shown at the bottom of the table.
 Horizontal scrolling in our tables indicates hidden data beyond the viewport in wide tables.
 It's needed when:

 - All table columns don't fit the viewport.